 How long does the process take?

 This varies but the Tribunal has a duty to progress the case as rapidly as possible.
-Normally we expect a hearing and judgement within 3 to 4 months.
+Normally we expect a hearing and judgment within 3 to 4 months.

 What is involved?